 I uploaded the relevant documents (proof of address, ID), linked my bank account and now, £100 a month goes out of my account by direct debit and goes into my stocks & shares ISA.

 Yes, there are SO MANY other ways to invest (which I haven’t explored yet personally), but this was the most simple and hassle-free way for me to get started.
+There are quite a few common mistakes that new investors make, so make sure that you thoroughly research the best option for YOU before you get started.

 Is it better to contribute to your pension or invest in the stock market?